Understanding Tax & Property

 Over £1,500,000

-A higher SDLT rate applies to purchases of additional residential property, such as buy-to-let and second homes.
-The rate is 3% higher than the current rates.
+A higher rate of SDLT applies to purchases of additional residential property such as buy to let and second homes.
+The higher rate is 3% higher than the current SDLT rates*.

 The higher rates apply to purchases of additional residential properties in England and Northern Ireland.
 The higher rate does not apply to individuals who own only one residential property, irrespective of the intended use of the property.
 There are also some other limited reliefs from the surcharge.